Distribution Metrics¶

 ground_truth_scores = [0.75, 0.72, 0.88, 0.65, 0.80]

-# Earth Mover's Distance (lower = more similar distributions)
+# Earth Mover's Distance (lower = more similar distributions).

-emd = earth_movers_distance(predicted_scores, ground_truth_scores)
+emd_result = earth_movers_distance(predicted_scores, ground_truth_scores)

-# Kolmogorov-Smirnov test
+# Kolmogorov-Smirnov test (statistic / p_value are always floats)

 ks = ks_test(predicted_scores, ground_truth_scores)